 This book chronicles the decades-long fight to get the New Horizons mission off the ground against all odds, and I must say that I did not expect it to be such a thrilling read.
 Truly almost a missed opportunity for generations to come, the mission was a race against time as Pluto traveled further away from the sun and, had they waited too long, would cause the atmosphere to dissipate, preventing any kind of atmospheric study from being conducted.
 It is also an amazing underdog story as the team at the Applied Physics Laboratory competed against the more experienced Jet Propulsion Laboratory to get their mission selected with such tight budgetary constraints and all the red tapes.
 The second half of the book went over fascinating insights and science behind the eventual fly-by in all of its glorious details.
 The story gave me such admiration for these people doing the remarkable work of advancing humanity's scientific knowledge.

 - A Promised Land by Barack Obama.
 This is what I am currently reading and will be into 2021.
 I was too young (and too far away) to pay much attention to US politics during the 2008 election or his first presidential term, so it's been such an insightful read so far.

 - How to Avoid a Climate Disaster by Bill Gates.
 I have been waiting for Bill to write a book for a long time now so I am eagerly looking forward to this one.

 - The Anthropocene Reviewed by John Green.
-As an avid Green brothers fan and a Nerdfighter, this is a must-read for me
+As a Green brothers fan and Nerdfighter, this is a must-read for me.

 - To Sleep in a Sea of Stars by Christopher Paolini.
 I loved the Inheritance Cycle and have been looking forward to this for years.
 Despite that, I had no idea this came out earlier this year!
 Definitely will be the next novel I read.